ZhenyingZhu/StudyNotes/ASP.md

 It expose data, which is similar to AppController, which expose data.

+# HERE

 Add attribute `Route("api/[Controller]")` to the controller class.

 The API has a verb, `Get`.
 Implement it with Repository.

 Run `http://localhost:10120/api/products` to call it.

 The Get API can return an IEnumerable.
-But then if exception happens, it cannot return properly.
+But then if an exception happens, it cannot return properly.

 Return Json result can wrap the bad request to a Json object, but it tied the MVC to json.